AzosFinance/azos-core/docs/src/detailed/proxies/azos_safe_manager.md

 ## 1. Introduction

-The SAFE Manager Contract serves as an interface for interacting with the SAFE Engine, which is the core contract responsible for managing SAFEs in the HAI ecosystem.
+The SAFE Manager Contract serves as an interface for interacting with the SAFE Engine, which is the core contract responsible for managing SAFEs in the Azos ecosystem.
 While the SAFE Engine handles the intricate logic and state changes for SAFEs, the SAFE Manager simplifies and streamlines user interactions with their SAFEs.
 Essentially, it provides an abstraction layer that facilitates operations such as depositing collateral, withdrawing, and managing debt positions in a user-friendly manner.

 ## 2. Contract Details